Wael1122/waa/Dependencies.md

 - Resolution (quicker): `screenresolution` \[2\]

-\[1\] Xrandr is prefered over xdpyinfo as Xrandr supports multi monitor and refresh rate display in the<br \>
+\[1\] Xrandr is prefered over xdpyinfo as Xrandr supports multi monitor and refresh rate display in the output.
-output.

 \[2\] `screenresolution` is installed for you when using homebrew.